sombriks/angular-studies/README.md

 In order to propagate any desired modification, it needs to go as an event, as seen in the click event firing an `emit` from an `output`.

-The parent can then handle this way to interact with the child component:
+The parent can then handle with the child component this way:

 ```typescript
 import { Component, signal } from '@angular/core';